MyersResearchGroup/UCF2SBOL/README.md

 ```

 ## Explanation of the UCF2SBOL commandline:
- /path/to/your/jdk/bin/java: Path to your JDK bin folder
+ /path/to/your/jdk/bin/java: Path to your JDK bin folder.
  /path/to/your/classes:    Path to the compiled classes folder.
  /path/to/your/json-simple-1.1.1.jar: Path to the json-simple JAR file.
  /path/to/your/libSBOLj-2.4.0-withDependencies.jar: Path to the libSBOLj JAR file with dependencies.
  <Add-here-commandline-arguments-from-above-examples> : Commandline arguments listed in the examples above and explained in the overview below.

-### Command-Line Arguments Overview
+### Commandline Arguments Overview

 1. **login email** - Email for SynBioHub login.